 - Located in the Los Feliz neighborhood of Los Angeles, Griffith Park is an expansive green space covering over 4,300 acres.
 There are over a dozen different trails to explore, including one that leads to the iconic Hollywood sign.

 - Factor how much you will need in savings before making the trip.
 This dollar amount will vary based on your specific move.
-If you’re going to Los Angeles without a job, add up basic living expenses for three months and be sure to have that and basic moving costs on hand to act as a buffer.
+If you’re going to Los Angeles without a job, add up necessary living expenses for three months and be sure to have that and basic moving costs on hand to act as a buffer.

 - Consider how to get your car there.
 In LA, more often than not you’ll need a car unless you’re living and working in a neighborhood like Silver Lake.
-Sometimes it makes sense to have your current car shipped or to drive it across the country.
+Sometimes it makes sense to have your current vehicle shipped or to drive it across the country.
 Other times it would make more sense to sell your current car and buy or lease a new one in LA.

 - Pick your neighborhood before you get into the city.
-Narrowing down your choices before packing up and moving means you’ll have a better sense of what your true cost of living will be.
+Narrowing down your choices before packing up and moving means you’ll have a better sense of what your actual cost of living will be.
 This doesn’t mean you have to sign a lease before getting into the city.
-It just means you should start apartment/house hunting now.
+It means you should start apartment/house hunting now.

 - Don’t get discouraged if you need two jobs to make ends meet early on.
 There will be many successful people in Los Angeles that could make you think you are failing.
 For every successful person you meet, there are numerous more working multiple angles to make a living.

 Ready to Make Los Angeles Your New Home?